mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

     Default is `false`.

-  * `quoteIdentifier`
+  * `quoteIdentifierStrategy`

-    If this option is enabled, all table names and column names will be quoted using backtick (`` ` ``).
-Usefull when the table name or column name contains reserved word.
+    This option determine wheter identifier quoting is applied or not, depend on the strategy value.

+    * `auto`, indentifier quoting enabled if identifier is a reserved word.
+    * `always`, always quote identifier.
+    * `none`, never quote identifier.

-    Default is `false`.
+    Default is `auto`.

 ##### Model Comment Behavior